rb2k/viddl-rb/README.md

 ViddlRb.io = $stdout 	# plugins will now write their output to $stdout
 ```

+__Knows Bugs:__

+* Metacafe plugin fails with "Errno::ECONNREFUSED - No connection could be made because the target machine actively refused it." (note: only on library use)

+__TODO:__

+* Change explicit exit calls that are present in several plugins to raise exceptions instead.

 __Requirements:__

 * curl/wget or the [progress bar](http://github.com/nex3/ruby-progressbar/) gem